daormar/debasher/doc/design_doc_webui.md

 *To be completed.*

-- **Round trip tests.** A test that generates a module from each example program, imports it and compares the result with the program, and one that imports each module of `data/programs/`, generates it again and runs both.
+- **Round trip at run time.** Running each module of `data/programs/` and the module generated from it, and comparing what they do, beyond the comparison of models that `test/api/test_round_trip.py` makes.
 - **Refused programs and the saved script.** Generating the script before writing the program metadata, so that a program that script generation refuses leaves the home directory as it was.